If clearing people from their land by force is not cleansing, what is it?

-Once the Treaty was signed in 1707, and after the failed resurrection against English rule at the Battle of Culloden in 1745, when ‘Butcher’ Cumberland rampaged on a mission of genocide against survivors and innocents, British authorities acted hard and decisive to suppress clan loyalties.
+Once the Treaty was signed in 1707, the Acts of Union a year later, and after the failed resurrection against English rule at the Battle of Culloden in 1745, when ‘Butcher’ Cumberland committed genocide against survivors and innocents, British authorities acted hard and decisively to suppress clan loyalties.

 British imperialism has rarely confined itself to extractor of wealth and resources.
 Imperial rule has to alter a non-English speaking society to its own image in order to sustain its hold over the people and the land.
 You enslave a people and then teach them how to play cricket to show you mean no harm, and to give the false impression they are one of you.
-In the case of the Clearances the tale of repression included prohibitions.
+In the case of the Clearances the tale of repression included prohibitions, brutal laws, taxation without representation, and the suppression of language.

 A musket barrel’s perspective of the Clearances